 The Cartier Women’s Initiative Awards may fit your needs.
 The winner receives $20,000 in funding and one year of coaching as well as access to an array of networking opportunities.
 To participate, submit your business proposal online.
 Finalists fly to France to present their business plans and projects in front of a panel.
 That alone makes it an attractive award opportunity.

 FedEx Think Bigger Small Business Grant Program

-The FedEx program, Think Bigger offers up to $75,000 and there is a public voting component to it, giving you a good marketing opportunity as well.
+The FedEx program, Think Bigger program is held annually.
+It has a public voting component to it, giving you a good marketing opportunity as well.

 Idea Café Small Business Grant